nsidc/seaice_ecdr/doc/operation.md

 NRT data will be written to `/share/apps/G10016_V3/v03r00/production/complete/`.
-The contents of this directory should be rsync-ed to `/disks/sidads_ftp/pub/DATASETS/NOAA/G10016_V3` after successful completion of each G10016 procesing job.
+The contents of this directory should be rsync-ed to `/disks/sidads_ftp/pub/DATASETS/NOAA/G10016_V3` after successful completion of each G10016 procesing job, **EXCEPT FOR AMSR2 DAILY DATA FILES**.

 ###  Daily processing

 There are two daily NRT processing streams: one for F17 data and the other for AMSR2.

+Note that the data produced for these processing steams will be output to different locations and should be rsynced to separate locations on `/disks/sidads_ftp/pub/DATASETS/NOAA/G10016_V3/`, which are noted below.

 #### F17 processing